 After the Greenville Treaty of 1795, numerous settlers moved into the region and Hocking County was organized in 1818.
 The area around the park began to develop in 1835 when a powder mill was built near Rock House and a grist mill was constructed at Cedar Falls.

 By 1870, the cave areas were well-known as scenic attractions.
 In 1924, the first land purchase by the state was made to preserve the scenic features.
 This first parcel of 146 acres included Old Man's Cave.
 Subsequent purchases expanded the public lands, which existed under the Department of Forestry as State Forest Parks.
 The Ohio Department of Natural Resources was created in 1949 and the new Division of Parks and Recreation assumed control of the Hocking Hills State Park complex, which today includes seven park areas.
 A dining lodge and cottages were opened in 1972.
-The dining lodge was closed for renovations when it burned down in 2013.
-Plans are to expand the dining lodge into a resort lodge with overnight options, restaurant, and conference/group facilities, to open in 2022.
+The dining lodge was closed for renovations when it burned down in 2016.
+A new lodge and hotel are currently under construction with plans to open in late summer or early fall of 2022.

 The natural history of this region is as fascinating as it is beautiful.
 Here, in these sandstones, visitors can read Ohio’s history from the rocks.
 The scenic features of the seven areas of the Hocking Hills State Park complex are carved in the Black Hand Sandstone.
 This bedrock was deposited more than 350 million years ago as a delta in the warm shallow sea, which covered Ohio at that time.
 Millions of years of uplift and stream erosion created the awesome beauty seem today.